Accounting Engine

 Authorized

-• disableContract: Deactivates both Debt and Surplus Auction Houses, clears as much debt as possible, and transfers (after disableCooldown delay) any leftover surplus to a designated drain address.
+pushDebtToQueue: Adds a specified amount of debt to a time-sensitive queue.disableContract: Deactivates both Debt and Surplus Auction Houses, clears as much debt as possible, and transfers (afterdisableCooldowndelay) any leftover surplus to a designated drain address.

 Required Authorities:

-• LiquidationEngine: needs authorization to call pushDebtToQueue.
+- LiquidationEngine: needs authorization to call

-• Surplus Auction House: needs approval to modify the contract's state in the SAFE Engine.
+cancelAuctionedDebtWithSurplus. - Surplus Auction House: needs approval to modify the contract's state in the SAFE Engine.

-• Global Settlement: needs authorization to call disableContract.
+- Global Settlement: needs authorization to call

 Contract Parameters: